rodrigoprimo/social-connect/readme.txt

 == Upgrade Notice ==

 = 0.8 =
-* Upgrade to fix bugs affecting Facebook connect on servers.
+* Upgrade to fix bugs affecting Facebook connect on certain servers.

 = 0.7 =
 * Upgrade to be able to customise Social Connect widget & use in Polish.